Graduate Certificate of Career Development

 Graduate Certificate (AQF Level 8)

-This course is endorsed by the Career Industry Council of Australia (CICA).
-Graduates are eligible for professional membership of the Career Development Association of Australia (CDAA).
+This course is endorsed by the Career Industry Council of Australia (CICA) as meeting the Professional Standards for Australian Career Development Practitioners.
+Graduates of this program will be eligible for professional membership with CICA Member Associations.

 Completion of an AQF Level 7 Bachelor Degree or